s07308/Two-Sample-Inference-with-Tau/README.md

 The R code in this repository contains three functions to do two-sample test in different scenarios.

 ### tau_fixed()
-Conduct the two-sample test with tau in RCT. <br>
+Conduct the two-sample test with &tau in RCT. <br>

 #### Arguments
 `x`: a non-empty numeric vector vector of data <br>